linkiez/wa-webhook-router/README.md

-# WhatsApp Webhook Router
+# WhatsApp Webhook Router (SQS Consumer)

-A lightweight Express.js service that routes WhatsApp webhook events to different endpoints based on the phone number receiving the message.
+A lightweight Node.js/TypeScript service that polls AWS SQS queue for WhatsApp webhook events and routes them to different endpoints based on the phone number.

 ## Overview

-This router acts as a middleware between Meta's WhatsApp Business API and your application endpoints.
-It receives webhook events from Meta and forwards them to the appropriate destination URL based on the phone number associated with the event.
+This router polls messages from an AWS SQS queue (populated by a Lambda function receiving webhooks from Meta) and forwards them to the appropriate destination URL based on the phone number associated with the event.

 ## Features

+- **TypeScript**: Fully typed for better development experience
+- **SQS polling**: Long-polling AWS SQS queue for webhook events
-- **Phone-based routing**: Automatically routes webhook events to different endpoints based on the receiving phone number
+- **Phone-based routing**: Routes messages to different endpoints based on receiving phone number
-- **Token verification**: Validates webhook subscriptions using authorized tokens
+- **Automatic message deletion**: Removes successfully processed messages from queue
+- **Error handling**: Comprehensive error handling with automatic retry
-- **Environment-based configuration**: Tokens managed through environment variables
+- **Environment-based configuration**: Routes managed through environment variables
-- **Error handling**: Comprehensive error handling and logging

 ## Installation